 Craig Walters, Director

-AGRlscapes is an community education and demonstration center devoted to food and agriculture.
-This 20-acre complex provides educational opportunities for students within the College of Agriculture in the areas of marketing, production, merchandising and promotion of agricultural products.
-The Farm Store at Kellogg Ranch serves as the major marketing outlet for Cal Poly Pomona produced fruits, vegetables, and nursery products.
-AGRIscapes hosts many events each year including the annual Pumpkin Festival which saw 90,000 people visit in October 2022.
-It also provides the campus and surrounding community with a valuable educational venue to learn about agricultural products and their impact on daily lives through workshops, tours, and school field trips.
+AGRlscapes is an education and demonstration center devoted to food, agriculture, and the urban environment.
+The Farm Store at Kellogg Ranch serves as the major marketing outlet for Cal Poly Pomona produced fruits, vegetables, nursery products and meats.
+This 40-acre complex provides educational opportunities for students within the College of Agriculture in the areas of marketing, production, merchandising and promotion of agricultural products.
+It also provides the campus and surrounding community with a valuable educational tool to learn about agricultural products and their impact on daily lives.

 The Ahimsa Center in the College of Letters, Arts & Social Sciences focuses on interdisciplinary teaching and learning about nonviolence and its applications at various levels: personal, familial, communal, national and international.
 The educational programs and outreach initiatives of the Center aim to foster synergistic interactions among students, scholars, educators and the community for the study of nonviolence in thought and action.
-The Center coordinates an interdisciplinary Minor in Nonviolence Studies; offers a summer fellowship program for K-12 educators; and variety of public programs such as conferences, lectures and dialogues to engage the academic and the larger community at large.
-For more information visit https://www.cpp.edu/~ahimsacenter/ahimsa_home.shtml or contact the director, Dr. Tara Sethia, at (909) 869-3868 or by e-mail email@example.com
+For more information contact the director, Dr. Tara Sethia, at (909) 869-3868 or by e-mail email@example.com.

 Apparel Technology and Research Center (ATRC)